QualiMaster/QM-EASyProducer/README.md

 Further, the extension also contains a debug program useful to load a (local) version of the QualiMaster configuration model and to perform tests / debug against the source code of EASy-Producer.

+In May 2024, the extensions for QualiMaster were upgraded to EASy-Producer 1.3.10 and, thereby, to JDK 17 and maven builds.

 QualiMaster.Extension for EASy-Producer is released as open source under the Apache 2.0 license.